 Sexual Health and Relationship Counseling

-We maintain a relationship focus when helping clients with sexual health and concerns.
+At CFTC we focus on sexual health, wellness, longevity, and satisfaction in relationships.
 Sexual issues are best addressed both individually and together with a partner if you have one.

 Sex is a “couple issue,” not just “your problem,” when you are in a relationship.
 So it’s important to involve your partner at some point in the process if you are in a relationship.

-Sexual health and performance issues we currently address include:
+Sexual health issues we address with couples and individuals: